Sidebar

 Sidefolio

-Portfolio and blog in a Vercel-inspired shell, focused on how I actually build things.
+Portfolio and blog in a side-navigation layout, focused on how I actually build things.

 Overview